specklesystems/speckle-docs/user/revit.md

 ![image](https://user-images.githubusercontent.com/2679513/159046830-a40b6dc0-46f1-4681-9de1-fb094c8d41ff.png)

-Now that your sender stream is saved you can open the Scheduler and select it, together with the intended trigger:
+Now that your sender project is saved you can open the Scheduler and select it, together with the intended trigger:

 ![image](https://user-images.githubusercontent.com/2679513/159047256-1971295a-782e-439e-be61-c92d712ae1fd.png)